Kamala (wrestler): Professional wrestling style and persona

-Writing about his character in March 2021, 411Mania's Ryan Byerns called the character "problematic" since it promoted "all sorts of negative stereotypes of Africans and Black people more generally", but praised Harris's performance since "you believed he was what he was portraying, and, more importantly, you believed that he was dangerous".
+Writing about his character in March 2021, 411Mania's Ryan Byers called the character "problematic" since it promoted "all sorts of negative stereotypes of Africans and Black people more generally", but praised Harris's performance since "you believed he was what he was portraying, and, more importantly, you believed that he was dangerous".

 Personal life

-Harris was married twice: his first marriage, to Clara Freeman, ended in divorce, while his second, to Emmer Jean Bradley, lasted until his death.
+Harris was married twice; his first marriage, to Clara Freeman in 1974, ended in divorce in 2005, while his second, to Emmer Jean Bradley in 2006, lasted until his death.
 Harris fathered five daughters and a son.
 Harris lived with his niece Ashley in Senatobia, Mississippi, until moving to Oxford, Mississippi.

 In July 1993, Harris was called away from a WWF tour after a show in Oakland, California, when his youngest sister and her stepdaughter were shot dead.
 The killer attempted suicide, but only severely disfigured himself.
 After his WWF release that August, Harris pushed for the man's arrest and conviction.
 He was sentenced to life imprisonment, and died in 2013.
 Harris went on to help raise his surviving niece.

 Beginning in 1993, Harris wrote, performed, and produced his own music.
 He wrote over 100 songs.
 Some discuss his frustration with the working conditions he experienced in the wrestling industry, most notably the low pay.
 He released his debut album, The Best of Kamala Vol 1, through his official website.
 The album features a ballad dedicated to the memory of Stanley "Tookie" Williams.

 In 2015, Harris completed his autobiography along with one of his wrestling managers, Kenny Casanova, to help him offset medical costs.
 Kamala Speaks was funded on Kickstarter and self-published in December 2014.
 It tells his life story, of his wrestling career, and the loss of both of his legs to diabetes.